Kristfur/lawnscapes-landscaping/README.md

     - Used for version control during the development of the website

 - Dev Tools
-    - Used throughout the development process to test code with instant response time
+    - Used throughout the development process to test code with instant feedback

 - Font Awesome
     - Icons for the social media in footer were obtained from [https://fontawesome.com/](https://fontawesome.com/)